 This blog will give a brief overview on the best steps to take to plan financially for a high-asset divorce.

-Hiring a lawyer is one of the best things that you can do for your high-asset divorce filing.
+Hiring a specialized high-asset divorce attorney to work on your case is one of the best things that you can do for your high-asset divorce filing.
 He or she will help you to uncover all assets that your spouse may be taking precautions to hide.
-A divorce lawyer will be well-informed on the particular laws for the state, and will advise you on your rights.
+Divorce lawyers will be well-informed on the laws for the state, particularly in the areas of marital assets, and will advise you on your rights.

 Uncover all assets